 Know that, if you’re starting from scratch, your first few posts probably won’t attract much engagement.
 It’s the same for everyone when they’re starting out on the platform.

 But if you don’t get many likes or comments, don’t worry.
 That will soon change if you keep posting consistently.
-These days I aim to post every weekday at 10 am London/Lisbon time.
+I aim to post every weekday at 12.30 pm London/Lisbon time.

 Don’t forget to create an interesting LinkedIn profile page, and don’t be shy about engaging with new people in the DM’s.